About Fine Calculator

 Related legal pages

 For more detail about cookies, analytics, and advertising, see the Privacy Policy.
 For the legal limits of the content, see the Disclaimer.
 If you need to report an issue with the site, use the Contact page.
-Feedback about outdated fine amounts, broken links, or authority changes is especially useful because it helps us re-check the affected pages faster.
+Feedback about outdated fine amounts, broken links, or authority changes helps us re-check the affected pages.